 In the state of California, there is a Franchise Tax Board that collects and administered the income taxes that are required from both individuals and businesses who owe the taxes.

 The state of Louisiana has a franchise taxes and income taxes that are charged to businesses.
 They are imposed on businesses that are considered corporations and any entity that is taxed as one of these businesses.

 If the business does not pay the tax that they are supposed to in relation to the state and its laws, then the business will lose its privilege and it may also have to pay fines for failing to pay the tax on time.
 Also, the business may not be able to implement contracts or file lawsuits.

 Penalties and fines that apply for the failure to pay the tax must be paid before the business can resume all of it privileges.
 While this is true, any business you start will be informed well in advance and at the start of setup and registration that the tax is required.

 If you need assistance with paying a franchise tax, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of our vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5% of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5% of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.